repoze/repoze.what-pylons/docs/source/Manual/Protecting.rst

 .. tip::

-    TurboGears 2 provides the :class:`tg.decorators.protect` decorator for controller-wide authorization, which is a subclass of :class:`ControllerProtector <repoze.what.plugins.pylonshq.ControllerProtector>`
+    As of version 2.0b6, TurboGears provides the :class:`tg.protect` decorator for controller-wide authorization, which is a subclass of :class:`ControllerProtector <repoze.what.plugins.pylonshq.ControllerProtector>`
     with additional functionality specific to TG2 applications.